Refinery29 Loves: Everything To See & Shop In June

 When it came to beauty, Julia Garner turned heads in a dark vampy lip and slick bleached hair, while Gabriette kept it all about the eyes with heavy black liner and a nude lip.
 But it was Bella Hadid that really got everybody talking — likely making tobacco blonde the salon request of the summer.
 As we look ahead to June, we’re turning our attention away from the red carpet and towards the store shelves, with a never-ending selection of beauty and fashion launches coming our way this month.

-To discover all our favorite products and collections dropping this June, click through the slideshow ahead.
+To discover all our favourite products and collections dropping this June, click through the slideshow ahead.